RJamesJers/Deep-Feedforward-Neural-Network-and-Text-Analytics/README.md

 ### 1. Using a Deep Neural Network to classify images of text
 Tasks undertaken:
 - Reshaping + Rescaling Data
-- Train / Test SPlit using StratifiedShuffleSplit
+- Train / Test Split using StratifiedShuffleSplit
 - Constructing a Deep Feedforward Neural Network using Tensorflow

 ### 2. Using Word2Vec to classify documents